SimplySphere/simplysphere.github.io/scanner.md

 3. Power rails on the breadboard
 4. Plug in the sensor, making sure the colors match
 5. Open Arduino IDE
-6. Create code
+6. Create code to read voltage
+7. Use graph in documentation to convert voltage to distance
-7. Test and observe
+8. Test and observe

 <img src="images/scanner-setup.jpeg">
 <img src="images/scanner-full.jpeg">

 ## Problems + Solutions
-- **Unstable wires**: Our first problem was that the sensor wires kept popping or dropping out of the breadboard.
+- **Unstable wires**: Our first problem was that the sensor wires kept popping out of the breadboard.
 We were not tugging or handling it with abandon, but they kept falling off, causing inconsistent readings.
 We fixed this by being extra careful when handling the setup, making sure all connections were secure.
 This helped make the data much more reliable.
-- **Flipped equation**: The second problem was that we accidentally flipped our equation when inputting values into Desmos for a power regression.
+- **Flipped equation**: The second problem was that we accidentally reversed our equation when inputting values into Desmos for a power regression.
 We were converting distance to voltage instead of voltage to distance.
 I realized the mistake when I looked at the graph on the provided website while thinking about inverse functions, which Mr. Raus mentioned a minute before.
 Catching that error helped us correct the voltage response to get accurate distance.

 ## Main Takeaways